richmahn/en_tn/rom/07/intro.md

 #### Important figures of speech in this chapter ####

 ##### Marriage #####
 Scripture commonly uses marriage as a metaphor.
-Here Paul uses it to describe how church relates to the law of Moses and now to Christ.
+Here Paul uses it to describe how the church relates to the law of Moses and now to Christ.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 #### Other possible translation difficulties in this chapter ####